ShogunYash/OlympusPipeliner/README.md

 ## Design Decisions

+### 0. Register and Memory intialisation
+- We have designed such that the register and memory can take values and all have been intialized to 0

 ### 1. Early Branch Resolution
 - Branch targets are calculated in the **ID stage** rather than EX
 - Benefits:
-  - Reduces branch penalties from 3 cycles to 1 cycle
+  - Reduces branch penalties reduce by one
   - Minimizes pipeline flushes
   - Branch conditions evaluated with freshly read register values
 - Implementation details: